-The new Pax Era Pro has the same form factor as the original.
-It stands at about the same height – 84mm (3.1”) – and has the same aluminum alloy chassis as the first.
+The Pax Era Pro has the same form factor as the original.
+It stands at about the same height — 84mm (3.1”) — and has the same aluminum alloy chassis as the first.
 The Pax four-leaf logo takes up the center of the exterior.
-Apart from the new USB-C charging port at the base, and the two, thin, laser-cut slits the sides that are supposed to improve airflow, there is not much on the surface of the Pax Era Pro that is different from its progenitor.
+Apart from the USB-C charging port at the base and the two thin, laser-cut slits on the sides that are supposed to improve airflow, there is not much on the surface of the Pax Era Pro that is different from its progenitor.

 Pax Era Pods

-The mouthpiece on top of the pods is sleeker and thinner to make for easier concealment when out in public.
-The original Era pods had dual, 2mm silica wicks for increased absorption and held about 0.5g of liquid in each.
-The new pods have improved coils as well made from a unique alloy that is supposed to enhance flavor and vapor production while maintaining vapor quality.
+The mouthpiece is sleeker and thinner to make for easier concealment when out in public.
+The original Era pods had dual, 2mm silica wicks for increased absorption and held about 0.5g of liquid each.
+The new pods have also improved coils, made from a unique alloy supposed to enhance flavor and vapor production while maintaining vapor quality.

-Pax also claims that the unit has 14% more battery capacity than the 240mAh of the first, although there is no specific rating for this new battery.
-The new Pax Era also comes in four different color options: black, red, grey, and jade.
-The most buzz-worthy features of the new device come from using the Pax Mobile app.
+Pax also claims that the unit has 14% more battery capacity than the 240mAh of the first, although there is no specific rating for this battery.
+The Era Pro also comes in four color options: black, red, grey, and jade.
+The most buzz-worthy features of the device come from using the Pax Mobile app.

 Pax Mobile App

-Apple removed all vaping apps from the App Store last year, so only Android users can take advantage of the new features available through the Pax Mobile App – and there are a lot of new features.
-The one addition to the Pax Mobile App getting the most attention is PodID, which sends information about the strain, potency, and provenance of the oil you are vaping.
+Apple removed all vaping apps from the App Store last year.
+So only Android users can take advantage of the new features available through the Pax Mobile App — and there are a lot of features.
+The one addition to the Pax Mobile App getting the most attention is PodID.
+It sends information about your vaping oil’s strain, potency, and provenance.

-All new Era Pro pods have NFC-tags that fillers store with information about the extract.
-The tags then send that information to any Android smartphone via a Bluetooth connection.
+All Era Pro pods have NFC tags that fillers store information about the extract.
+The tags send that information to any Android smartphone via Bluetooth.
 The data consists of the following: